MOOCdb/MOOCdbDocs/docs/Translation software.rst

 #############

-This document describes in detail how the translation is done from the raw data files Coursera and edX provide and how to run the software and different assumptions and heuristics used during the translation.Currently translation software is available for three different platforms-edX, OpenedX and Coursera.
+This document describes in detail how the translation is done from the raw data files Coursera and edX provide and how to run the software and different assumptions and heuristics used during the translation.
+Currently translation software is available for three different platforms - edX, OpenedX and Coursera.

 ===
 edx